Cheap Red Sox Tickets Tips (OK, Cheap-er)

 “Like Heaven, Fenway Park is very difficult to get into.
 This is, of course, as it should be.” – George V. Higgins, The Ultimate Baseball Book

-One thing that I discovered while researching the Fenway Park E-Guide was that Red Sox tickets are tough to get.
-And cheap Red Sox tickets are even tougher.
+One thing that I discovered while researching Fenway Park was that Red Sox tickets are tough to get.
+Cheap Red Sox tickets are even tougher.
 It’s easier than it used to be in the days before the Internet and StubHub, but finding a decent seat at a livable price is still a challenge.

 It helps to know all of your options for getting tickets (and there are many), because you’re much better off when you can compare prices, and some avenues are better than others.